Health Level 7: Arden syntax

+Clinical Quality Language

+Clinical Quality Language (CQL) is a ANSI certified clinically focused high-level expression language standard curated by Health Level 7.
+It is designated for clinical knowledge sharing in the domains of electronic clinical quality measurement and clinical decision support.

+Clinical quality language is being used for a variety of clinical applications including WHO SMART guidelines where it is used for encoding decision logic and performance indicators.
+The Centers for Medicare & Medicaid Services adopted CQL for clinical quality measure specifications since 2019.

+CQL allows modular and flexible expression of logic and is both human-readable and machine processable.

+An implementation of CQL was open sourced and published by the National Committee for Quality Assurance in 2023 with the aim of encouraging adoption of the language.

 MLLP

 A large portion of HL7 messaging is transported by Minimal Lower Layer Protocol (MLLP), also known as Lower Layer Protocol (LLP) or Minimum Layer Protocol (MLP).
 For transmitting via TCP/IP, header and trailer characters are added to the message to identify the beginning and ending of the message because TCP/IP is a continuous stream of bytes.
 Hybrid Lower Layer Protocol (HLLP) is a variation of MLLP that includes a checksum to help verify message integrity.
 Amongst other software vendors, MLLP is supported by Microsoft, Oracle, Cleo.

 MLLP contains no inherent security or encryption but relies on lower layer protocols such as Transport Layer Security (TLS) or IPsec for safeguarding Protected health information outside of a secure network.

 Functional EHR and PHR specifications

 Functional specifications for an electronic health record.

 Message details

 The OBR segment

 An OBR Segment carries information about an exam, diagnostic study/observation.
 It is a required segment in an ORM (order message) or an ORU (Observation Result) message.